Ojas251/RISC-V_Assembler/README.md

 ## Sample Output
-The generated machine code for the sample input will be written to the `mc.txt` file as follow:
+The generated machine code for the sample input will be written to the `output.mc` file as follow:
 0x10000000 0x00000012

 0x10000004 0xfffffffe